1967 Riviera Beach riot: Background

-While Riviera Beach itself was majoritively Black, its police force was almost entirely composed of white officers.
+While Riviera Beach itself was mostly Black, its police force was almost entirely composed of white officers.
 The day before the riot, Governor Claude R. Kirk Jr. appointed Republican William Heidtman as Sheriff of Palm Beach County.
 On the day of the riot, Riveria Beach dedicated two segregated recreational facilities in the area; Black residents, however, were still not allowed to visit nearby Singer Island.
 A predominantly white subdivision in Riveria Beach was surrounded by a wall, physically separating itself from nearby Black neighborhoods.

 Incident

 After a fight broke out at the Blue Heron Bar near the Port of Palm Beach on July 30, 1967, police arrested James Mitchell, a 27-year old Black man.
 The reason for his arrest was unclear.
 A rumor quickly spread among the onlookers that he had been abused by the police.
 The primarily Black bar patrons began taunting the police and followed them outside, where they began throwing rocks and bottles.
 Another rumor spread, this time alleging the police had assaulted innocent bystanders.
-More cops arrived and began arresting people; when the local police became outnumbered, sheriff's deputies and state troopers were summoned for backup.
+More police arrived and began arresting people; when the local police became outnumbered, sheriff's deputies and state troopers were summoned for backup.
 At some point during the evening, Governor Kirk asked if local officials wanted him to impose a curfew, but they declined.
 One hundred and fifty-six National Guard soldiers were requested and remained on standby but were never used.

 Over the course of four hours, 400 Riviera Beach residents, mostly Black, had joined the fray.
 Police tear gassed the crowd and arrested 45 people.
 Officers reportedly released Mitchell briefly to quash the violence and show that he had not been hurt.
 Fourteen teenagers were arrested in nearby West Palm Beach on charges of arson and possessing materials to create firebombs.
 Two warehouses owned by the Mullins Lumber Company caught fire, causing $350,000 in damage.